Post job

 Columbus, OH jobs

-We are seeking an individual to teach our Aircraft Non-Metallic Structures (AMT 2105) course.
-The ideal candidate will be available to teach between the hours of 8 am - and 3 pm and will teach the course from the end of March - the beginning of May, with the possibility to teach other aviation maintenance technology courses.
-The Adjunct - Aviation Maintenance Technology position provides quality instruction and maintains a positive learning environment in the classroom, with major emphasis placed on teaching, supporting, and evaluating students.
-The Adjunct role provides instruction and monitors teaching/learning effectiveness in courses assigned by the Department Chair or other leadership members.
+The Adjunct position provides quality instruction and maintains a positive learning environment in the classroom, with major emphasis placed on teaching, supporting and evaluating students.
+The Adjunct role provides instruction and monitors teaching/learning effectiveness in courses assigned by the Department Chair, or other leadership members.
 The incumbent must exhibit strong organizational skills and the ability to multitask while engaging large groups of people with complicated material.
-ESSENTIAL JOB FUNCTIONS Instruction & Student Learning Teaches assigned courses as scheduled.
-Designs curriculum embracing diversity, in all forms, to foster talent in students while modeling inclusive teaching strategies, with an understanding of the socio-cultural issues of traditionally underrepresented groups.
+ESSENTIAL JOB FUNCTIONS Instruction & Student Learning Teaches assigned courses as scheduled and assumes primary responsibility for and exercises oversight of the curriculum in conjunction with department policies, ensuring both the rigor of programs and the quality of instruction.
+Designs curriculum embracing diversity in all forms to foster talent in students while modeling inclusive teaching strategies, with an understanding of the socio-cultural issues of traditionally underrepresented groups.
 Considers individual differences of students in order to design and support a range of appropriate learning activities.
 Participates in the identification of students with academic or other needs and responds by utilizing an appropriate resource.
 Uses technology in a manner appropriate to the nature and objectives of courses and programs and communicates clearly to students the expectations concerning the use of such technology.
 Keeps accurate and appropriate records in accordance with departmental policies.
 Maintains attendance records, determines and submits grades timely, and in accordance with established policies and procedures of the College, and communicates progress feedback as well as other relevant information to students throughout the semester.
-Distributes and maintain accurate syllabi that incorporates departmental, college, cross-college, and instructor requirements.
+Distributes and maintains accurate syllabi that incorporate departmental, college, cross-college, and instructor requirements.
 Conducts classes punctually and in accordance with the prescribed meeting schedule.
 Employs appropriate assessment techniques to measure students' performance in achieving course goals and objectives.
 Engages in periodic meetings with the department, Lead Instructor, and Chairperson relative to teaching duties and professional development.
-Student Engagement & Advisement Creates a positive classroom atmosphere that encourages active and collaborative learning, student effort, academic challenge, student and faculty interaction, and learner support.
+Student Engagement & Advisement Creates a positive classroom atmosphere that encourages active and collaborative learning, student effort, academic challenge, student and faculty interaction, and support for learners.
+Maintains posted office hours in accordance with departmental and policies of the College.
 Uses technology to assist in communication with students.
 Encourages a sense of community among students for learning both inside and outside the classroom.
 Advises potential or current students within the discipline about the program, career, or transfer options available to assist with degree completion.
 Refers students to appropriate student and academic support services available at the College or in the community.
-Cultural Respect Helps to ensure the College meets its responsibilities in identifying areas of opportunity and systemic concerns while reporting complaints alleging discrimination.
-Creates a welcoming, inclusive, equitable, and productive work and learning environment where all students, faculty members, and college employees feel valued and are able to contribute to their full potential, regardless of their differences.
-Ensures accessible and inclusive curriculum design and teaching strategies, and specifically promotes, advises, and supports curriculum development aimed at creating a diverse and equitable learning environment.
-Fosters and maintains a safe environment of respect and inclusion for faculty, staff, students, and members of the community.
-MINIMUM QUALIFICATIONS Must have an FAA Mechanic Certificate with Airframe and Powerplant rating Four (4) years of industry experience.
-State Motor Vehicle Operator's License or demonstrable ability to gain access to work site(s). *An appropriate combination of education, training, coursework, and experience may qualify a candidate.
+Culture of Respect Fosters and maintains a safe environment of respect and inclusion for faculty, staff, students, and members of the community.
+Minimum Qualifications Master's degree in communication Or Master's degree in a related subject and at least 18 graduate-level credit hours in Communication Additional Information State Motor Vehicle Operator's License or demonstrable ability to gain access to work site(s).
+CSCC has the right to revise this position description at any time.
+This position description does not represent in any way a contract of employment.
 Compensation Details: Compensation: $56.88 per contact hour Contact Hour: Two hours equals one contact hour Hours: Maximum of 12 contact hours per week Full Time/Part Time: Part time

 $56.9 hourly Auto-Apply 60d+ ago